 The Edgeline Converged Edge Systems (Model EL 1000 pictured left) promises to provide industrial operations — such as across oil rigs, factories, or copper mines — with insight from connected devices without relying on sending the data to the cloud or data center.

 Other major players in the burgeoning edge computing space include Scale Computing, Vertiv, Huawei Technologies, Fujitsu, and Nokia, among others.

 AI chip maker NVIDIA launched Jetson TX2 in 2017, an AI computing platform for edge devices.
 This follows the release of its predecessor Jetson TX1, and claims to “[redefine] possibilities for extending advanced AI from the cloud to the edge.”

 Many prominent companies have also invested in edge computing, including General Electric, Intel, Dell, IBM, Cisco, Hewlett Packard Enterprise, Microsoft, SAP SE, and AT&T.

 In the private market, for example, Dell and Intel, have invested in Foghorn, an edge intelligence provider for industrial and commercial IoT applications.
-Dell has also participated in a seed round to IIoT edge platform IOTech.
+Both companies participated in Foghorn’s latest $25M Series C round in February 2020.
+Dell has also participated in a seed and Series A round to IIoT edge platform IOTech.